Dec 31, 2007 - Jan 1, 2008

 The next morning we drove North to catch some elephant seals up close early in the morning when the seals start arriving and before the crowds pour in.
 The elephant seals were just starting to waddle onto the beach from the sea.
 We also caught some fighting elephant seals up close.

 We had some breakfast at the Ragged Point Inn and spent the rest of the afternoon walking around the beaches.
-We drove back after lunch at the Ragged Point Inn and caught the last sunset of the year.

 We reached home at around 8:00 P.M after a wonderful trip to remember.